Lesson 1 of 8 - free your true Self and reduce false-self wounds

 top

-Q11) Can people reduce false-self wounds and free their true Self to lead?
+Q11) Can people reduce psychological wounds and free their true Self to lead?

 Yes.
-As a professional Inner family-systems therapist for over a decade - and from my own wound recovery since 1986 - I have witnessed scores of courageous women and men confront and reduce their inner wounds, and live more serene, productive, Self-guided lives.
-I've heard similar results from dozens of other graduates of the Center for Self Leadership (CSL).
+As a professional inner-family-systems (IFS) therapist for 21 years I have witnessed scores of courageous women and men confront and reduce their inner wounds, and live more serene, productive, Self-guided lives.
+I've heard similar results from many other graduates of the Center for Self Leadership (CSL).

 I've also met hundreds of troubled adults who hadn't accumulated enough pain, weariness, and despair (hit bottom) to commit to this primal healing process.
 Here's one example.